-We’ve poked fun at life coaches before at GrowthLab, but now we’d like to go deeper and show exactly why someone chooses the profession and how exactly they make their money.
+Certain circles in the internet are quick to dish out life coaching criticism, and for valid reasons.
+Hell, we’ve poked fun at life coaches before at GrowthLab, but now we’d like to go deeper and show exactly why someone chooses to become a life coach (despite there being too many life coaches who claim to have their stuff together), how they became a life coach, and how exactly they make their money.

-That’s why we talked to one ex-life coach to give you the unvarnished truth about the fear and pain of what she went through — and what drove her to life coaching.
+So that’s why we talked to one ex-life coach to give you the unvarnished truth about life coaching, the fear and pain of what she went through — and ultimately, what drove her to life coaching.

 “When we make decisions out of desperation,” she explains, “we make poor decisions.”